haoranpb/vitepress-tailwind-documentation/docs/extracting-components.md

 description: Dealing with duplication and keeping utility-first projects maintainable.
 ---

-import { TipGood, TipBad } from '@/components/Tip'

-Tailwind encourages a [utility-first](/docs/utility-first) workflow, where designs are initially implemented using only utility classes to avoid premature abstraction.
+Tailwind encourages a [utility-first](https://tailwindcss.com/docs/utility-first) workflow, where designs are initially implemented using only utility classes to avoid premature abstraction.

 ```html indigo
 <template preview class="px-6 py-8">